bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-08-26-Emory_Business_Essentials_1_Intro_2026_08_26.md

 > Personal: Wholesale vs retail refers to two different ways products move through the supply chain.
 Wholesale businesses sell products in bulk to other businesses.
 Retail businesses sell products directly to individual consumers.
 Link: [Link](https://www.salesforce.com/retail/wholesale-vs-retail/).

 > Instructor: Another way to sell.
-Nowadays, ​with so much delivery and convenience, ​many people buy their products or clothes or ​blue jeans directly through ​Amazon or through Flipkart or Walmart.com. ​There's a lot of direct-to-consumer, ​DTC, e-commerce business. ​
+Nowadays, ​with so much delivery and convenience, ​many people buy their products or clothes or ​blue jeans directly through ​Amazon or through Flipkart or walmart (dot) com. ​There's a lot of direct-to-consumer, ​DTC, e-commerce business. ​

 > Instructor: Very simply, going from left to right, ​you can see the flow of product. ​You can also see that there's ​multiple ways for customers to buy the product.
 One could be wholesale, ​one could be retail or one could ​be direct from the company. ​A lot of times in business, ​when you talk about the multiple ​steps that something has, ​you will see it drawn out from left to right with ​the customer being on ​the very far right-hand side of the page.